-The Queen Victoria Building is an iconic landmark in Sydney’s CBD; one that dates back to the late 19th century.
+The Queen Victoria Building is an iconic landmark in Sydney’s CBD that dates back to the late 19th century.

-Its unique architectural style revolves around the Romanesque Revival that characterises the building’s unmistakable design and structure.
+Its unique architectural style revolves around the Romanesque Revival, characterising the building’s unmistakable design and structure.
 The building was designed by George McRae at a time when the city was undergoing a building boom.

 Queen Victoria Building, Car Parking, Restaurants, Stores & History, Sydney NSW

-A copper-sheathed exterior covers the glass dome with smaller versions of the same at the buildings four corners.
-Stained-glass windows are also part of the design, with the roof designed to include skylights.
-Outside, there are two groups of marble figures on the building’s long sides – the York Street group and the George Street group respectively.
+A copper-sheathed exterior covers the glass dome, with smaller versions at the building’s four corners.
+Stained-glass windows are also part of the design, and the roof is designed to include skylights.
+Outside, there are two groups of marble figures on the building’s long sides—the York Street group and the George Street group, respectively.

-The building is immersed in history, and its architectural splendour is a wonder to behold.
+The building is immersed in history, and its architectural splendour is a wonder.
 Home to some of the city’s most elegant boutiques and jewellery shops, the Queen Victoria Building is a must-visit.
-What was initially developed as a Municipal Market has since morphed to be one of the city’s most prestigious shopping destinations.
+What was initially developed as a Municipal Market has since become one of the city’s most prestigious shopping destinations.

 Commonly referred to as QVB, the building has four key shopping floors.
 The top three levels have large openings that let in natural light.
 Underground, the arcades are linked to the Town Hall Train Station, making this an accessible place to shop and enjoy.
 Remember to visit the tea room located at QVB’s northern end.

-On display are two giant mechanical clocks, both of which display defining moments in the country’s past.
+Two giant mechanical clocks, both of which display defining moments in the country’s past, are on display.
 In addition to this, there are many displays and memorials.
 One of the most interesting is on the top level close to the dome.
-Within it lies a sealed letter that is to be opened in 2085 by whoever will the Sydney’s Mayor at the time; Queen Elizabeth wrote the letter in 1986.
+Within it lies a sealed letter that is to be opened in 2085 by whoever will be Sydney’s Mayor at the time; Queen Elizabeth wrote the letter in 1986.

-If you are looking forward to exploring Sydney and finding out what makes this city tick, then Queen Victoria Building is an excellent place to start.
+If you are looking forward to exploring Sydney and discovering what makes this city tick, the Queen Victoria Building is an excellent place to start.

 Do You Have a Question to Ask?